lbellitto/criminality_final_project/README.md

 More studies are requires (for example, application of non linear models).

 ## Citation
-I obtained the data from Kaggle [https://www.kaggle.com/datasets/fxvdinxnd/correlation-data][GDP vs. Organized Crime].
+I obtained the data from Kaggle [GDP vs. Organized Crime](https://www.kaggle.com/datasets/fxvdinxnd/correlation-data).